 The four objectives of the Primary PE and Sport Premium funding are:

-This year we have appointed sports ambassadors from each class of Year 3 to Year 6.
+At St Mary’s every year we appoint sports ambassadors from each class of Year 3 to Year 6.
 Their roles were selected due to their exceptional commitment to sport in school.

 A Young Ambassador’s role is to: